 Day Two: 8:15 am – 3:00 pm

-- Indirect discharges
+- Pretreatment permits and compliance for Indirect discharges

-- Emerging topics
+- Emerging challenges

 Bill Decker, PE, is a registered professional engineer in 32 States and has extensive environmental regulatory compliance experience related to wastewater management and discharges.
 With more than 25 years experience preparing permit applications, solving client environmental challenges, and developing facility plans, he uses his personal experiences to ensure presented material for this course is interesting and practical.